Flora - Autumn

 Fruit: The fruit are seeds enclosed in oblong, straight, reddish, wrinkled pods, 6 to 10cm long by 10 to 12mm broad.

 How and where it grows: Widespread from the coast to the lower highlands, in various habitats.
-Also Vic, NSW.
+Also Vic and NSW.

 Where to See: It may be found throughout Tasmania, especially in dry sclerophyll areas, most lower National Parks (NP) and many city bushland parks and gardens.
 Lower areas of Wellington Park; Cascade Walking Track, South Hobart; Freycinet, Tasman and Rocky Cape NPs; St Helens area.